 The UU-UNO is excited that this year we are planning on holding events at various venues in the city, including the Community Church of New York and at the United Nations.
-Planning is still underway though and once details are solidified we will be able to provide more detailed information regarding the routes we will be using to and from venues.
 NYC is a walking city so please bring comfortable shoes and be prepared for walking like a true New Yorker.

 The UU-UNO will provide Metro Cards to participants staying at the hostel so that they can travel via the NYC Subway system to and from the east side of the city for the events at the Community Church and the United Nations.
 The NYC Subway system with be the main mode of transportation; other accommodations will be arranged as needed for those unable to walk/take the subway.

 Youth will travel with their Sponsors in Travel Squads which will be assigned prior to the start of the seminar.
 Travel Squads will include at least two Sponsors, at least one of whom is familiar enough with New York City to help guide the group through the subway system.

 The 2019 Planning Committee is grateful to be partnering with the Permanent Missions of Ireland and Bangladesh to the United Nations in order to hold our Theme Panel inside the United Nations Headquarters on Thursday, April 11.
 In order to access the UN HQ, all participants must bring a government-issued ID card.
 This applies to participants of all ages.